manojkarthick/blog/src/shorts/spaces-in-filenames.md

 Have you ever used a console and got irritated with spaces in your file names?
 Read on..
 <!-- Excerpt End -->

-It's time for Techthorpe Mini 02 !
+It's time for Mini #2 !

 So, have you ever used a console on your machine, be it *NIX or Windows?
 Then you probably know how much of a PITA it is when file names have spaces in them.